It’s spring, and everything is growing madly in the warmer, sunny weather.

-A private browser is stronger than simply browsing in incognito mode with normal browsers.
+Using a private browser provides better privacy than simply browsing in incognito mode with normal browsers.
 If you want more control over your online privacy, keep an eye on this blog and in future newsletters for details on how you can get access to Privafox.

 Reading about and promoting online privacy is something we do every day.
 We also keep an eye out for interesting articles on search engines and search technology.
 Here are some of the articles we read and loved in March: